 The safety of crypto portfolio trackers depends partly on their built-in security features and partly on the data type you enter into them.
 Based on the overall records, they are a relatively safe zone, especially when integrated with non-custodial wallets and exchanges.

 What is the most accurate crypto tracker?

 All crypto trackers on the list above deliver accurate performance to help you build an effective trading strategy.
-From my personal experience, CoinStats and FTX are the most data-reliable cryptosystems.
+Based on reviews, CoinStats and FTX are the most data-reliable cryptosystems.

 How do I keep track of my crypto portfolio in Excel?

 If you aren’t a pro trader, Excel can do a great job keeping track of your crypto transactions.
 What’s more, Excel allows you to build a professional portfolio tracker thanks to the easy API integration with most crypto marketplaces.

 The most popular way to “self-craft your portfolio tracker is to download the Cryptosheet addon, which is designed for Excel use.
 I’ve seen pretty sophisticated DIY solutions powered by Cryptosheet.
 It may seem rather challenging, but you shouldn’t worry at all.
 There is a comprehensive step-by-step guide on the Cryptosheet website to lead your entire way.

 Can a crypto portfolio tracker help me report my taxes?

 One of the main reasons for a well-organized portfolio is tax reports.
 Many of the popular crypto trackers come in a package with tax software programs.
 The software usually prepares a full gain-and-loss classification of your transactions in the format required by the authorities in your country.
 But even if the crypto tracker doesn’t offer such an auto-fill functionality, you can use the data it generates for tax purposes.

 How do portfolio trackers work?